hb731212/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory in the /tmp directory
+Changing the working directory to the previous one